484

 6

-Zofia Stryjeńska was a Polish painter, graphic designer, illustrator, stage designer, a representative of art deco.
+Zofia Stryjeńska was a Polish painter, graphic designer, illustrator, stage designer, and a representative of art deco.
 Along with Olga Boznańska and Tamara de Lempicka, she was one of the best-known...

 6